-Upon satisfactory completion of the required course hours/credits and course requirements, a degree, diploma or Certification of Completion will be issued to the student.
+Upon satisfactory completion of the required course hours/credits and course requirements, a degree, diploma, or Certification of Completion will be issued to the student.
 The institution may withhold official academic transcripts and degrees/diplomas/certificates if the student has not met all financial obligations.
-A transcript fee of \$10 will apply if an additional request is made after the first release of transcripts.
-Please send a money order (personal checks are NOT accepted) and complete the Transcript Request Form.
+A transcript fee of \$10 will apply and can be requested via Populi our student EMS system.
+Please pay by credit card or send a money order (personal checks are NOT accepted) and complete the Transcript Request Form.